v-zhuravlev/zbx-smartctl/README.md

 #Description
 This is the template for Zabbix providing SMART monitoring for HDD using smartctl utility.
-LLD is used for disks discovery.
+*main* branch has the template for Zabbix 3.0.
+Check other project's branches for Zabbix 2.4 and Zabbix 2.2 templates LLD is used for disks discovery.
 Only devices with SMART enabled will be discovered.

 #Installation: